-760 C.13.
+C.13.
 Determining HP 13: Sensitising

-- Annex III of the Waste Framework Directive defines HP 13 'Sensitising' as: - 2764 'waste which contains one or more substances known to cause sensitising 2765 effects to the skin or the respiratory organs' - The WFD further explains that:
+Annex III of the Waste Framework Directive defines HP 13 'Sensitising' as:

+'waste which contains one or more substances known to cause sensitising effects to the skin or the respiratory organs'

 'When a waste contains a substance classified as sensitising and is assigned to one of the hazard statement codes H317 or H334 and one individual substance equals or exceeds the concentration limit of 10%, the waste shall be classified as hazardous by HP 13.'